Meadowlark Lemon

-Meadowlark Lemon (born Meadow Lemon III; April 25, 1932 – December 27, 2015) was an American basketball player, actor, and Christian minister.
+Meadowlark Lemon (born Meadow George Lemon III; April 25, 1932 – December 27, 2015) was an American basketball player, actor, and Christian minister.
 For 22 years, he was known as the "Clown Prince" of the touring Harlem Globetrotters basketball team.
 He was a 2003 inductee into the Naismith Memorial Basketball Hall of Fame.
 Ordained in 1986, in 1994 he started Meadowlark Lemon Ministries in Scottsdale, Arizona.

 In one of his final interviews, basketball legend Wilt Chamberlain described Lemon as "the most sensational, awesome, incredible basketball player I've ever seen."
 Fellow Wilmington great Michael Jordan called Lemon a "true national treasure" and a personal inspiration in Jordan's youth.

 Early life

-Lemon was born in Wilmington, North Carolina and attended Williston Industrial School, graduating in 1952.
+Meadow George Lemon III was born in Wilmington, North Carolina and attended Williston Industrial School, graduating in 1952.
 He then matriculated at Florida A&M University, but was soon drafted into the United States Army and served for two years in Austria and West Germany.
+He had his name legally changed to Meadowlark Lemon in 1969.